Woodwormdesign 🪱

-In the ever-evolving landscape of sustainable energy and innovative design, this project explores a unique collaboration between woodworms and contemporary woodworking.
-Rather than viewing these larvae as destructive pests, we investigate how their natural wood-boring behavior can be integrated into artistic and functional woodwork, transforming them into active co-creators rather than adversaries.
+In the ever-evolving landscape of sustainable energy and innovative design, and the arts, this project explores a unique collaboration between woodworms and contemporary woodworking.
+Rather than viewing these larvae as destructive pests, we investigate how their natural wood-boring behavior can be integrated into artistic and functional woodwork, transforming them from adversaries into valued participants.

 This project challenges traditional notions of craftsmanship by embracing organic, process-driven collaboration.
 It invites designers, biologists, and makers to rethink materiality, allowing nature to take an active role in shaping design outcomes.
 By working with, rather than against, these organisms, we uncover new possibilities for circular, sustainable, and ecologically integrated approaches to woodwork.